 In this category, the contestant may read a single literary work of prose, an excerpt of a work of prose or may create a program containing no more than four literary works.
-For this category, prose includes fiction, nonfiction, news sources, speeches, essays, letters and diaries.
+Prose Category B includes fiction, nonfiction, news sources, speeches, essays, letters and diaries.
 Co-authored works are permissible.
 Anonymous works are prohibited.
 The author(s) used in this category shall not be used in Category A of prose.